Innovation and Entrepreneurship

 Introduction to the Master’s Degree in Innovation and Entrepreneurship

-Throughout the second half of the 20th century and into the beginning of the current one, we have witnessed profound technological, social and political changes.
+Throughout the second half of the 20th century and into the beginning of the current one, we have witnessed profound technological, social and political changes that have changed the environment in which people and organizations operate.
 Astonishing progress in all scientific and human disciplines has occurred, and these changes have introduced new paradigms that have necessitated new business models and new ways of running and managing organisations.

-The impact of these changes in our business environment is growing rapidly and, in this situation, we must react and make decisions that anticipate the new needs of the company.
-Innovative decisions should not only be directed towards improving the company’s scope, but should also consider the global nature of the business.
+The impact of these changes in our professional environment is increasingly rapid and, in this situation, we must react and make decisions that anticipate the new needs of the company.
+Innovative decisions should not only aim to improve the scope of the company, but should consider the global nature of business activity.

 In this ultra-competitive and ever-changing global environment, innovation is the principal tool for creating sustainable competitive advantages that lead to differentiation.
 Innovation becomes a key process for achieving competitiveness.
 Improvement efforts that involve doing the same old things have reached their limit and are no longer enough.
 We are facing a change of era that requires new skills and competences.